-Additionally, the default Unified Manager installation includes the umadmin user in the sudoers files (ocum\ sudoers and ocie\sudoers) in the /etc/sudoers.d/ directory.
+Additionally, the default Unified Manager installation includes the umadmin user in the sudoers files (ocum sudgers and ocie\sudgers) in the /etc/sudgers.d/ directory.
 If you remove this content from your environment because of security policies, or because of some security monitoring tool, you must add it back.
 You need to preserve the sudoers configuration because some Unified Manager operations require these sudo privileges.